seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 And so should you.

 **DOMITIUS ENOBARBUS**
-Your ships are not well mann’d;
+Your ships are not well mann'd;
 Your mariners are muleters, reapers, people
-Ingross’d by swift impress; in Caesar’s fleet
+Ingross'd by swift impress; in Caesar's fleet
-Are those that often have ’gainst Pompey fought:
+Are those that often have 'gainst Pompey fought:
 Their ships are yare; yours, heavy: no disgrace
 Shall fall you for refusing him at sea,
 Being prepared for land.